COMPETITION RULES & FAQ

 Yes!
-More than 500 MATHCOUNTS competitions take place in all 50 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam and in schools worldwide affiliated with the Dept. of Defense and State Department.
+The Chapter Competition takes place online and represents students from more than 500 chapters located in every U.S. state, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam and in schools worldwide affiliated with the Dept. of Defense and State Department.
 Any U.S. middle school (with students in grades 6-8) can register.

 Please refer to the list of Registered Competition Series Schools for 2021-2022 to see if your student's school already has registered for this year.
-You also can use the Chapter & State Competition Search tool to contact the volunteer coordinators who plan and run local competitions to get additional information for your area.
+You also can use the Chapter & State Competition Search tool to contact the volunteer coordinators assigned to your local program to get additional information for your area.

 Please refer to the Official Rules + Procedures for the Competition Series for complete information regarding student eligibility, including information about NSCs.